 The Society of St. Vincent de Paul is a nonprofit organization that provides direct assistance to needy men, women and children in Alameda County.
 Our emphasis is on volunteer-driven, one-to-one assistance, in collective fellowship and spiritual growth.

 The organization, founded in 1938, exists to meet the needs of the poor and the homeless.
 Following the tradition of Frederic Ozanam, founder of the International Society of St. Vincent de Paul, SVdP serves anyone in need, regardless of race, creed or origin.

 This past year, SVdP served more than 200,000 needy people throughout the county.
 SVdP’s Special Works division provides:

-SVdP’s Social Enterprises division helps keep Alameda county green and offers job training for the poor.
-Our four thrift stores, an auto donation program and an electronic waste collection business divert hundreds of tons of material from local landfills.
+SVdP’s Social Enterprises division helps keep Alameda County green and offers job training for the poor.
+Our thrift stores, Redux Studios & Gallery, an auto donation program and an electronic waste collection business divert hundreds of tons of material from local landfills.
 The enterprises provide income to the organization while providing employment for participants in our job training programs.

 In addition to these programs, SVdP coordinates a network of 700 volunteer Vincentians who operate across 38 Catholic parishes in Alameda County.
 These volunteers help 80,926 people per year by offering access to food, clothing, temporary shelter and emergency financial assistance.